alexwlchan/alexwlchan.net/src/_drafts/getting-credentials-for-an-assumed-iam-role.md

 So rather than configuring credentials implicitly, I wrote a script to create them explicitly.

 ## Creating temporary AWS credentials for a role

+There are a couple of ways to pass AWS credentials to the SDK: as environment variables, with SDK-specific arguments, or with the shared credentials profile file in `~/.aws/credentials`.
+I store the credentials in the shared profile file because all the SDKs can use it, so my script has two steps:

+1. Create a set of temporary credentials
+2. Store them in `~/.aws/credentials`

+By keeping those as separate steps, it's easier to change the storage later if, for example, I want to use environment variables.

+### Create a set of temporary credentials

 AWS credentials are managed by AWS Security Token Service (STS).
 You get a set of temporary credentials by calling [the `assume_role()` API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sts.html?highlight=sts#STS.Client.assume_role).